Ollymid/Project-4-frontend/README.md

 I fixed this by migrating in a creator attribute to the dive site model - this recorded the id of the user who create the dive site, which meant I could then add code that made the edit button only viewable by the creator.

-Again, styling I found difficult, but I have gotten better at it since my last solo project so I happy in that respect.
+Again,I found styling difficult, but I have gotten better at it since my last solo project so I am happy in that respect.

 ## Making it better